-Unlike the touristy Titantic Experiences around the world, the iceberg is not depicted by an actual block of ice, but instead by a wall of 400 life jackets.
+Unlike the touristy Titanic Experiences around the world, the iceberg is not depicted by an actual block of ice, but instead by a wall of 400 life jackets.

-The Titantic wasn’t the only ship built by Harland and Wolff, and you can follow the journey of the Titantic’s sister ships as well.
+The Titanic wasn’t the only ship built by Harland and Wolff, and you can follow the journey of the Titanic’s sister ships as well.

 There is also the opportunity to electronically search for passengers and crew on the ship if you know of someone who was on it.

 Titanic Belfast – Myths & Legends

 The sinking of the Titanic spurred many myths, legends, and pop culture phenomena throughout the years.